Teething is tough. Thankfully, we have playful teething toys to soothe your little one's aches and pains.

 All teethers are not created equal

 When it comes to teethers, materials matter.
-As your baby’s teeth begin to show, so does their bite, which means they can break through and ingest teethers made of toxic materials.
 The FDA banned BPA in baby bottles in 2012, but recent studies determined that many unregulated plastic teethers contain trace amounts of the known endocrine-disruptor.
 So, what’s in a good teether?

 ⭐Food-safe, lab-tested materials: Safe options include food-grade silicone, 100% natural rubber or hardwood.
-We use platinum silicone for its pliability, durability, and safety — It’s bacteria-resistant, gentle for baby and strong enough to provide the pressure needed to relieve gum pain.
+We use platinum silicone for its pliability and durability.
+It’s also bacteria-resistant, gentle for baby and strong enough to provide the pressure needed to relieve gum pain.

 ⭐Texture: raised designs can help put added pressure on sore gums